coderschool/react-week1-instaclone/instructions.md

   }
 }
 ```

 - Open console

 - Reload your page

 - See what happens

-Add a button that changes state
+- Add a button that changes state
-- Props and state
+  - Difference between props and state
   - Let's have a title set by state with props as a fallback

 - Constructor to set state

-App.js
+**App.js**
 ```
   constructor(props) {
     super(props)